incogleto/ithacawebpeople.com/README.md

   * `NODE_ENV`: Standard env variable.
 Can be 'development' or 'production'
   * `BASE_URL`: URL the app expects to be running on, defaults to `https://www.ithacawebpeople.com`.
 Mostly this is used to point the client side at an API other than its own.
 If you are doing a full local setup, this should be set to `http://localhost:8080`
   * `DATABASE_URL`: Full postgres URL for the database.
 If you have created a local db named "ithacawebpeople" for instance, this would likely be set to: postgres://postgres@localhost:5432/ithacawebpeople
-  * `MAILGUN_SECRET`: The app uses mailgun to deliver confirmation links when editing events.
-This is where you would put your mailgun API key.
-Omitting this will simply bypass the emailing step.
+  * `AWS_SES_KEY`: The app uses AWS SES to email confirmation links to a user when creating or editing notes.
+If you'd like to link the app to your own AWS account, this is where you would add SES keys. (omit to skip email sending altogether)
+  * `AWS_SES_SECRET`: AWS SES secret token. (omit to skip email sending)
-  * `MAILGUN_DOMAIN`: Domain to send mailgun emails from.
-(Omit to bypass email feature)
+  * `AWS_SES_SENDER`: Authorized email address to send automated correspondence from. (omit to skip email sending)
   * `JWT_TOKEN_SECRET`: Seed for the server to use when creating JWT auth tokens.
 This can be set to any string.
 2. Once the environment variables are properly set, you can run `npm run dev` to start developing.
 Any changes to the server or client will trigger an automatic rebuild.